-- (B) the title of an office or other position with the entity, if service of process, notices, and demands are to be sent to whichever individual is holding that office or position, and the address to which process, notices or demands are to be sent. - (b) The designation of a registered agent pursuant to subsection (a)(1) or (2)(A) is an affirmation of fact by the represented entity that the agent has consented to serve. - (c) The [Secretary of State] shall make available in a record as soon as practicable a daily list of filings that contain the name of a registered agent.
+- (B) the title of an office or other position with the entity, if service of process, notices, and demands are to be sent to whichever individual is holding that office or position, and the address to which process, notices, or demands are to be sent. - (b) The designation of a registered agent pursuant to subsection (a)(1) or (2)(A) is an affirmation of fact by the represented entity that the agent has consented to serve. - (c) The [Secretary of State] shall make available in a record as soon as practicable a daily list of filings that contain the name of a registered agent.
 The list must: - (1) be available for at least 14 calendar days; - (2) list in alphabetical order the names of the registered agents; and - (3) state the type of filing and name of the represented entity making the filing.

-Legislative Note: Subsection (c) may be omitted if (1) the records of the Secretary of State or equivalent officer are searchable electronically in a manner that permits filings to be identified by the date of the filing and by the name of the registered agent named in the filing, and (2) the searchable database is updated frequently.
+Legislative Note: Subsection (c) may be omitted if (i) the records of the Secretary of State or other state filing office are searchable electronically in a manner that permits filings to be identified by the date of the filing and by the name of the registered agent named in the filing, and (ii) the searchable database is updated frequently.
+Subsection (c) will not be necessary under those circumstances because registered agents may consult the regular database maintained by the filing office to verify when they have been named as a registered agent.

 Subsection (a)(1) gives an entity the option of listing just the name of its commercial registered agent in a registered agent filing and omitting the address of the registered agent.
 If the commercial registered agent subsequently changes its address, that change will be reflected in the filing made by the agent under Section 1-405, as amended under Section 1-409, but no change will be necessary in the registered agent filing of any of the entities represented by the commercial registered agent.
-The address of an entity's commercial registered agent may be ascertained from the records of the Secretary of State by consulting its listing under Section 1-405.
+The address of an entity's commercial registered agent may be ascertained from the records of the Secretary of State or other state filing office by consulting its listing under Section 1-405.